 - Consider the course learning objectives (CCOGs) for the course.

-- What objectives could be met through service rather than a traditional assignment?
+- What objectives could be met through community involvement rather than a traditional assignment?
 Is there a research paper where real-life experience would enhance the opportunity?

-- Try to articulate in writing what you want your students to gain through the experience and how will that be of service to the community.
+- Try to articulate in writing what you want your students to gain through the experience and how will that be of value to the community.

 - Selecting Projects

 - Identify community needs that may be appropriate for meeting your learning objectives.
-You may have your own ideas for potential community partners, you can review the opportunities posted in the Community Connector, and you can meet with the service-learning staff to brainstorm ideas.
+You may have your own ideas for potential community partners, you can review the opportunities posted in the Community Connector, and you can meet with the community-based learning staff to brainstorm ideas.

 - Community Connector

-- Meet with partners (site visits with the SL Coordinator, on your own, visit at service fairs)
+- Meet with partners (site visits with the CBL Coordinator, on your own, visit at service fairs)